Lou Rawls: Personal life

 Rawls was married three times.
 His third wife, Nina, a former flight attendant, managed his career during his last two years.
 They had one son, Aiden Rawls.
-Rawls was also survived by another son, Lou Rawls Jr.; two daughters, Louanna Rawls of Los Angeles and Kendra Smith of Los Angeles; and four grandchildren.
+He was also survived by another son, Lou Rawls Jr. (deceased 2023); two daughters, Louanna Rawls and Kendra Smith (both of Los Angeles); and four grandchildren.

 Death

 In December 2005, it was announced that Rawls was being treated for lung cancer that metastasized to his brain.
 He died from this illness on January 6, 2006, at Cedars-Sinai Medical Center in Los Angeles, California.
+Little Richard and David Hasselhoff attended his funeral.

 He is buried at Forest Lawn Memorial Park (Hollywood Hills).

-Lou Rawls's final television performance occurred during the 2005–2006 edition of the telethon, honoring Stevie Wonder in September 2005, months before entering the hospital and after having been diagnosed with cancer earlier in the year.
-He performed "You Are the Sunshine of My Life" and "It Was A Very Good Year" as a tribute to Frank Sinatra.
+Lou Rawls's final television performance occurred during the 2005–2006 edition of his telethon, honoring Stevie Wonder in September 2005, months before entering the hospital and after having been diagnosed with cancer earlier in the year.
+He performed "You Are the Sunshine of My Life" and "It Was a Very Good Year" as a tribute to Frank Sinatra.

 Awards and honors

 On the night of September 29, 1977, Rawls performed the national anthem of the United States before the Earnie Shavers-Muhammad Ali title fight at Madison Square Garden.
 He was invited to sing the anthem many times over the next 28 years.
 His final performance was in his hometown of Chicago when he was asked to sing the national anthem before the second game of the 2005 World Series between the Chicago White Sox and Houston Astros at U.S. Cellular Field.

 Rawls won the AMA for Favorite Soul/R&B Male Artist in 1979, tied with singer Teddy Pendergrass.

 In 1982, Rawls received a star on the Hollywood Walk of Fame.
 On January 19, 1985, he sang "Wind Beneath My Wings" at the nationally televised 50th Presidential Inaugural Gala the day before the second inauguration of Ronald Reagan.

-In 2021, Rawls was posthumously inducted into the Rhythm & Blues Hall of Fame inductees.
+In 2021, Rawls was posthumously inducted into the Rhythm & Blues Hall of Fame.